Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Trebah Garden

 There is totally unexpected American interest here.
 Your curiosity may be aroused by path edges, lined by massive balks of timber bound with iron bands.
 Then, descending Healey’s Hill from the Eirey viewpoint, you may be surprised by its studded concrete construction, apparently made to carry heavy vehicles.
 Around the lower Mallard Pond you may be puzzled by revetted trench-like recesses.
 At the foot of Mallard Pond and on the beach of Polgwiddon Cove, all is revealed.
-In June 1944, Healey’s Hill carried heavy vehicles to Yankee Beach in the cove, the trenches were machine gun positions, the timber balks were part of a series of ramps leading across the beach to great platforms in the estuary, from which the US 29th Infantry Division embarked on D-Day in June 1944.
+In June 1944, Healey’s Hill carried heavy vehicles to Yankee Beach in the cove, the trenches were machine gun positions, the timber balks were part of a series of ramps leading across the beach to pontoons in the estuary, from which the US 29th Infantry Division embarked on D-Day in June 1944.

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

-Return to Trebah Garden
+Back to Trebah

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Trebartha Estate

+We already knew the area where the Trebartha Estate is, to the south-east of Bodmin Moor.
+Some years ago we had walked from North Hill, taking in Hawke's Tor and Trewortha Tor.
+In winter 2006 I had passed through, and admired, Trebartha village, whilst walking the Copper Trail.
+So, when we heard that Trebartha's landscape garden was to be open for charity one day in September 2006, we jumped at the chance of a visit.
+Trebartha Hall was built by the Spoures around 1500, destroyed by fire and rebuilt in 1720.
+Trebartha then passed to the Rodds.
+After use in the 2nd World War as a military hospital, the hall was almost derelict and new owners, the Lathams, demolished it to build a modern house.
 Near the car park is a fenced-off well, inside the fencing several old crosses and a direction stone.
 A path then leads along the River Lynher, past the Swan Pool and into fine mature woodland where a stream casacades down the hillside.
 Approached separately from the car park, a series of medieval fish ponds form another garden, the pools gradually being restored and planted.
 We found Trebartha enchanting though not outstanding and we enjoyed the home-made tea and cakes served in the old laundry.
 We returned in May 2007 to enjoy the spring shrubs.

-Trebartha is 1 mile NW of North Hill, on the E side of Bodmin Moor
+1 mile NW of North Hill, on the E side of Bodmin Moor

 The Cascades in the hilly woodland